The Detectives

 Detective A

-We should process the other crime scenes first.
+Yes.
+The old serial-killer-fake-twin-husband.
+This will be the most difficult case yet.
+We need to process the other crime scenes.
 The couch or the table?

 Detective B